What’s the problem?

-The scientist writes in his journal: “A fly with no legs cannot hear”.
+The scientist meticulously records in his journal: “A fly without wings and legs cannot hear”.

-I can predict, on a good basis, that the results of this experiment will be repeated again and again with 100% certainty.
-But what has made the story so funny for kids was the very obvious fact, that there was no correlation between the research subject, the experiment, the observations and the conclusion.
+I can reasonably predict that the results of this experiment will be repeated again and again with 100% certainty.
+But what has made the story so funny for kids?
+The very obvious fact there was no correlation between the research subject, the experiment, the observations and the conclusion.

-Let’s leave the first two for another time, and today let’s focus on the correlation between the experiment and the conclusion.
-It must obvious to you, that the reason the fly wouldn’t jump is not because it cannot hear, not because it isn’t terrified, but due to lack of implements allowing jumping – legs.
+Let’s leave the first two for another time, and focus today on the correlation between the experiment and the conclusion.
+For it is clear that the reason the fly wouldn’t jump is not because it cannot hear.
+It is not because it isn’t terrified.
+Rather it is due to lack of implements allowing jumping – legs.

 But is this funny story, this joke, really a just a joke?
 Do we not perform the same mistakes in our daily life?
 At work?
 At home?

 The ability to make a right conclusion based on observation or information is an essential life skill.
-It is a basic instrument in the Quality Assurance person’s work, whether in industry or in other fields – various services, military etc. Without it we cannot improve a thing.
-We cannot derive any significant practical conclusion from any experiment we conduct, even if we repeat it thousands of times.
+It is a basic working tool for the Quality Assurance person.
+Without it we can improve nothing in either industry or other fields (various services, military etc).
+We can derive no significant practical conclusion from any experiment we conduct, even with thousands of repetitions.
 We can never understand the processes, operating in any organization.
-We would be working, as our people say, “full gas in neutral”.
+We shall be working, as people say here, “on full gas in neutral”.

 One of our main jobs is to bring improvement, or solve process problems.
-This means we must routinely analyze “problems”.
-If we want to be effective in our jobs, we must acquire the skills required for analysis and solution of problems, in other words – problem-solving methodology.
-Or, simply speaking, solving problems by means of a system.
+This means we must routinely analyze “problems” (in the sense of tasks).
+To be professionally effective, we must acquire the skills required for analysis and solution of problems, in other words – problem-solving methodology.
+Or, simply speaking, solving problems using an orderly method.

-The very first stage of the methodic solving of problems is Defining the Problem.
+The very first stage of the methodical solving of problems is Defining the Problem.

 And no, this does not mean stating what it is that bothers us.
-What bothers us is but the symptom of the problem, just like, in healthcare, when we turn to the doctor with a headache, we expect him to solve the problem.
+What bothers us is but the symptom of the problem.
+Just like, in healthcare, when we turn to the doctor with a headache, we expect him to solve the problem.
 A truly good doctor knows that the headache is not the problem.
-It is only a symptom, announcing the problem.
+It is only a symptom announcing a problem.
 There are multiple health conditions, in which one of the symptoms is a headache.
-A truly good doctor would like to understand, which condition is in place; which problem does the headache symptom alert us in this case.
+A truly good doctor would like to understand which condition is present.
+To which problem is the headache symptom alerting us in this case.

 A doctor who is not aware of this, will just prescribe an Advil.
 Most people would take the Advil and go home without the headache.
 But has the doctor solved the problem?
 Has he treated the problem – or the symptom?

-Well, no, there isn’t.
-But… how about tomorrow?
-When the Advil’s influence, making you not feel the ache, ends?
-What about the problem, of which the headache was the symptom?
+Well, that may appear so.
+But… what about tomorrow?
+When the Advil’s influence, allowing you to not feel the pain, ends?
+What about the problem, of which the headache was the heralding symptom?

-First, I would expect another symptom to show up.
+First, I would expect some other symptom to appear.
 Why?
-Because with no treatment, no solution, the problem will continue to exist and even grow.
-You may think the headache has passed, but now weariness appears in its place.
-But no, there is high chance that the weariness and the headache are symptoms of the same untreated problem.
+Because with no treatment, no solution, the problem will continue to exist and even grow worse.
+You may think the headache has passed, but now weariness appears instead.
+But no, there is a high chance that the weariness and the headache are symptoms of the same untreated problem.
 The symptom is nature’s way to alert us to the problem, before everything blows up.
-Before it grows to such proportions, that you may find it difficult to contain.
+Before it grows to such proportions we may find it difficult to contain.

 And what about industry or service?

-There really is no difference.
+There really is little difference.
 A symptom is but a symptom, and its role is the same: alerting us to the existence of a problem, before everything blows up.
-It’s a call for our attention.
+It’s a call for attention and solution.

-But if what is bothering us is not the problem, how shall we know what the problem is?
+But if the symptom is not the problem, how shall we know what is?

-That is precisely the question on which the stage of Problem Definition of the problem-solving methodology focuses.
+That is precisely the question on which the Problem Definition stage of the problem-solving methodology focuses.

-We must examine the possibilities, the conditions in which one of the symptoms is that which is now bothering us, and, perhaps, we may identify more than one symptom, which will, undoubtedly, help us get to the root cause.
+We must examine the possibilities, the conditions in which one of the symptoms is that which is now bothering us.
+Perhaps, we may identify more than one symptom, which will, undoubtedly, help us get to the root cause.

-Then, a team is gathered, consisting of representatives of all departments which have some effect on the problem or are in some way affected by the problem, as well as all departments which are at their service, led by Quality Assurance.
+Then, a team is assembled.
+It consists of representatives of all departments having some effect on the problem or are in some way affected by the problem.
+In addition, all departments which give them service.
+The team is led by Quality Assurance.
 The problem is presented, in terms of its symptoms.
 What the complaint is.

 Data (fact) collection